victor369basu/Audio-Track-Separation/README.md

 4. Librosa have used for the processing of Audio files.
 5. nussl for Dataset.

+# The dataset

+We will be using the **MUSDB18** dataset for this tutorial.

+The musdb18 is a dataset of 150 full lengths music tracks (~10h duration) of different genres along with their isolated drums, bass, vocals and others stems.

+musdb18 contains two folders, a folder with a training set: "train", composed of 100 songs, and a folder with a test set: "test", composed of 50 songs.
+Supervised approaches should be trained on the training set and tested on both sets.

+All signals are stereophonic and encoded at 44.1kHz.

 # Exploratory Data Analysis

 <img align="center" alt="eda" src="./images/ex3.png" style="background-color:white"/><br>

 <img align="center" alt="resample" src="./images/resample.png" style="background-color:white"/><br>

+# Building a Data Loader

+In the pipeline we are re-sampling the audio data.
+For the time being our target is to separate the the Vocal and Drums audio from the original, hence the Pipeline returns original processed Audio as **X** and an array of processed Vocals & Drums audio as **y**.

 # Unet Architecture